 Ruaha National Park

-Animals found in this park are East African cheetah and lion, African leopard and wild dog, spotted hyena, giraffe, hippopotamus, African buffalo, and sable antelope.
+Animals found in this park are East African cheetah and lion, African leopard, and wild dog spotted hyena, giraffe, hippopotamus, African buffalo, and sable antelope.
 The park is known for its large elephant population.
 The lodge inside the park is the Ruaha River Lodge that can be visited at any time of year.
 Wildlife converges on the dwindling water reserves and river in front of the Lodge.
-Game can be seen throughout the day from the veranda.
+The game can be seen throughout the day from the veranda.

 Best time to visit